 '''

 initialize day

 initialize map

 determine starting day for next fire

 while burned area(map) \leq threshold do

 move fires

 spread fires

 if today is the starting day for next fire then

 determine coordinates of center

 if coordinates not burned yet then

 start fire

+end

 determine starting day for next fire

 end

 update burned area

 visualize forest

 proceed to next day

 end

 '''

-- The percentage of area required to be currently burning for declaring a state of emergency. - The speed (in km/d) of increase of the individual fire radius. - The speed (in km/d) with which the fires move around. - The mean number of days until the outbreak of a new forest fire (exponentially distributed). - (b) This function should produce as output the number of days after which a state of emergency is declared. - (c) The contents of this function should reflect the pseudocode presented above.
+- The speed (in km/d) of increase of the individual fire radius. - The speed (in km/d) with which the fires move around. - The mean number of days until the outbreak of a new forest fire (exponentially distributed). - (b) This function should produce as output the number of days after which a state of emergency is declared. - (c) The contents of this function should reflect the pseudocode presented above.
 The function should make use of two other functions, i.e., one function for checking whether pairs of coordinates have been burned and another function for visualizing the simulation.
 We will implement these functions in the next steps. - Hint: Consider keeping track of all forest fires by storing them in a matrix with columns representing the coordinates of their centers and the radii. - Hint: For moving the fires, you can sample the direction (in degrees) and transform the move speed as in http://en.wikipedia.org/wiki/Cartesian_coordinate_system#Rotation. - 2.
-Create a function that checks whether sets of coordinates have been burned by any of the current fires. - (a) Depending on how the forest fires are stored in your application, this function should at least take as input: - A matrix with all sets of coordinates to be checked. - The matrix with information on all current fires, including the coordinates of their centers. - (b) The output of this function should be a vector, signalling for each set of coordinates whether this point has been burned (1) or not (0). - (c) This function should first compute the Euclidean distances between the requested locations and all current forest fires.
+Create a function that checks whether sets of coordinates have been burned by any of the current fires. - (a) Depending on how the forest fires are stored in your application, this function should at least take as input: - A matrix with all sets of coordinates to be checked. - The matrix with information on all current fires, including the coordinates of their centers. - (b) The output of this function should be a vector, signalling for each set of coordinates whether this point has been burned (TRUE) or not (FALSE). - (c) This function should first compute the Euclidean distances between the requested locations and all current forest fires.
 Then, if the distance of a location to any fire is smaller than or equal to the fire's radius, the location can be considered to have been burned.